SELECTION OF QUESTIONS AND ANSWERS

 Shaolin Kungfu is the greatest martial art in the world, from whatever aspects you look at it -- history, philosophy, forms, force, health and longevity, combat application and enriching daily life.

 It is the oldest continuous martial art in the world, with a history of over 1500 years, whereas many martial arts today have a history of less than 100 years.
-Since its establishment, all the empire builders in Chinese history or the generals who helped them build the empires were Shaolin trained.
+Since its establishment, all the empire builders in Chinese history, except the Mongols and the Manchurians, or the generals who helped them build the empires were Shaolin trained.
 Shaolin has a very rich and extensive philosophy which explains not only good health and combat efficiency but also spiritual fulfilment and cosmic reality.

 All the techniques in other martial arts can be found in Shaolin Kungfu.
 Its force training, like One-Finger Zen and Golden Bell, is beyond the comprehension of many martial artists.
 Shaolin disciples are healthy and live long lives.
 Shaolin Kungfu can handle any combat situations, whereas many other martial artists need to cross-train because their arts are not complete.